capythulhu/blobfish/README.md

 # blobfish

-This binary allows you to dynamically sync files between GitHub retpositories.
+This binary allows you to dynamically sync files between GitHub repositories.

 ## 🐡 Install